HIV is a virus that attacks immune cells. Although HIV infections can’t be cured, they can be treated. These treatments can help prevent AIDS.

-There are two types of HIV — HIV-1 and HIV-2.
-These two viruses share less than half of their genes and can work differently.
-HIV-1 and HIV-2 affect various groups of people, are diagnosed using dissimilar tests, and may require different treatments.
+HIV-1 and HIV-2 share less than half of their genetic makeup.
+Plus, they have different ways of working and causing harm to the body.
+HIV-1 and HIV-2 affect various groups of people, are diagnosed using different tests, and may require different treatments.
 Most people with HIV have HIV-1 infection.

 About 19 out of 20 people with HIV infection worldwide have HIV-1.
 This virus is found throughout the world.

 HIV-2 is most common in West African countries.
-It has also caused a small number of infections in people living in Europe, Asia, and South America.
-Only about 1 percent of people with HIV in the United States have the HIV-2 subtype.
+It has also caused a small number of infections in people in Europe, Asia, Oceania, North America, South America, and the Caribbean.
+Only 0.06 percent of people with HIV in the United States have the HIV-2 subtype.

-In places where both viruses can occur, it is possible to have both HIV-1 and HIV-2 infections.
+In places where both viruses can occur, it’s possible to have both HIV-1 and HIV-2 infections.
 These dual infections primarily occur in West Africa, where up to 1 out of 10 people with HIV have both viruses.

-There are also other HIV subtypes.
-Group M is the most common type of HIV-1, which can also be broken down into additional subtypes.
-HIV-1 also includes groups N, O, and P. HIV-2 is divided into A and B subtypes.
+HIV-1 has four unique groups (M, N, O, P), each coming from a separate event where it jumped from animals to humans.
+Group M (main) is the most common type of HIV-1 worldwide, which can also be broken down into nine additional subtypes (A-D, F-H, J-K).
+HIV-2 is divided into A and B subtypes.
 Sometimes, different subtypes can combine to form a brand-new subtype.

 These different subtypes are more or less common in various parts of the world, but all HIV-1 subtypes and all HIV-2 subtypes are generally treated the same.